 405 Art, Literature, and Power in the Renaissance (3) [GE] Prerequisite: ART 202 or consent of instructor, or consent of Humanities adviser.
 For course description, see ART 405.
-406 The Creation of the Modern World: 16th to 18th Centuries (3) Prerequisite: ENG 114 or equivalent.
+406 The Creation of the Modern World: Sixteenth to Eighteenth Centuries (3) Prerequisite: ENG 114 or equivalent.
 Origins of modernity and the rational, secular subject, through study of 16th, 17th, and 18th century works of art, literature, philosophy, and history, and the alternate conception emphasizing sentiment and the "primitive."
 407 Romanticism and Impressionism (3) [GE] Prerequisite: ENG 114 or equivalent or consent of instructor.
 A variety of European and American expressive forms (literature, visual arts, music, philosophy) and their contexts from the Napoleonic Era to the beginning of World War I. 410 The Modern Revolution (3) [GE] Prerequisite: ENG 114 or equivalent.
 Society, literature, thought, and art, and their interrelationships in late 19th and early 20th century Western culture; impact on cultural life of science, social crisis, and end of Western cultural isolation.
 (Also offered as PHIL 304.)
 412 Derrida and Jewish Tradition (3) Prerequisite: ENG 114 or equivalent.
 Postmodern theorists whose critiques of Western thought's reliance on Greek philosophical assumptions draws on the Judaic emphasis on language, hermeneutic, ethics, rather than epistemology, metaphysics.
 (Also offered as JS 412/PHIL 512.)
 413 Hannah Arendt (3) For course description, see JS 413.
 (Also offered as PHIL 413.
 May not be repeated under alternate prefix.)
 415 Contemporary Culture (3) [GE] Prerequisite: ENG 114 or equivalent.
 Issues and achievements in art, thought, and society during the 20th century; literature, fine arts, philosophy, and history.
 425 Thought and Image (3) [GE] Prerequisite: ENG 114 or equivalent.
 Works in the arts and humanities studied as central expressions of the meanings and values of their respective cultures.
 Works are paired from differing cultures on a global scale for cross-cultural comparison.
 HUM 425 and IAC 426 need not be taken in sequence.
 430 Postmodern Criticism (3) Prerequisite: ENG 114 or consent of instructor.
 Contemporary critical movements that question fundamental assumptions of the Western humanist tradition and modernist culture: privileged position of subject, subjectivity and knowledge, language and power, relativism and value, social construction of race and gender.
+432 Nietzsche and Postmodernism (3) Prerequisite: ENG 214.
+Examines the most radical implications of Nietzsche's critique of western humanism.
+Close reading of major writings by Nietzsche and selected "postmodern" readings of Nietzsche.
+(Also offered as PHIL 432.
+May not be repeated under alternate prefix.)
 440 Martin Heidegger (3) Prerequisite: ENG 114 or equivalent.
 Introduction to the works of Martin Heidegger, an influential thinker of the 20th century, whose critique of the Western humanist tradition influenced the development of existentialism, hermaneutics, linguistic philosophy, and postmodern reinterpretations of art, culture.
 (Also offered as PHIL 409.)
 450 California Culture (3) [GE] For course description, see AMST 410.